An overview of all configuration options in the Nette Framework.

 alteration flag is informative and says we only modify an existing service.

 services: application.application: factory: MyApplication alteration: true setup: - $onStartup = [@resource::init]

-You can also remove the service from the container:
+You can also remove a service added by an extension from the container:

 services: cache.journal: false